Campus Resources at OSU

 The Academic Success Center supports all students as they practice skills and habits for academic success, learn with and from peers, and reflect on ongoing academic development.
 Find study strategies, tutoring support, and study tables and groups at their office in Waldo Hall.

-In the US, speaking with a licensed mental health counselor is common and can be helpful for students who are feeling overwhelmed by a crisis or emergency.
+In the U.S, speaking with a licensed mental health counselor is common and can be helpful for students who are feeling overwhelmed by a crisis or emergency.
 Visit Counseling and Psychological Services (CAPS) on the 5th floor of Snell Hall or call 541-737-2131.
 CAPS provides 24/7 assistance: use option 1 during non-business hours.

 Through the Anytime Anywhere program, students now have access to free and confidential mental health and wellness counseling at any time of day, from anywhere in the world, 365 days a year.